1ncande5cence/ae-sack/scripts/README.md

 You can verify the results in one of the following ways:

 1. **Compare Attack Count**
-   Check whether the number of attacks matches the value reported in the paper’s Table.I (ion) and Table.III A0-A2.
+   Check whether the number of generated attacks aligns with the values reported in Table I (ion) and Table III (A0–A2) of the paper.

 2. **Compare Concrete Attacks**
    Compare the collected attack logs in `report_satisfied.txt` with the metadata provided in the `/ae-sack/attack_metadata` directory.
 You can use `csvlook {target-program}-{target-oracle}.csv | less` to see the original attacks SACK discovered.